Rudd-O/dts-recordingstudio/README.md

 `/home/ubuntu/Studio/Clips/Outro.wav`.
 This completes the setup of the media necessary to run the live show's intro and outro commands.

+Then you need to set up the record and broadcast facilities.
+In a terminal, run command `recordbroadcast` and answer the question related to your Icecast server that you will be asked.
+After running the command, you can start the command `recordbroadcast`, which will promptly start broadcasting your show to the icecast server, and recording it into `/home/ubuntu/Studio/Recordings`.

 #Testing the instance

 There are a number of things you need to test.